Shadow announces new plans for its cloud gaming platform – TechCrunch

 Shadow has been around for a few years now.
 In addition to refining its streaming technology, the company emphasizes everything you can do with Shadow that you can’t do with a more limited cloud gaming service.

 “We’re the only one to offer a full PC.
 You can stream, work, do some Photoshop, do some SolidWorks,” Shadow co-founder Emmanuel Freund said.
-“We’re the only one to offer 244Hz monitor support, we’re the only one to adapt to all screens.”
+“We’re the only one to offer 144Hz monitor support, we’re the only one to adapt to all screens.”

 As a pure cloud gaming company, Shadow wants to be available on any platform.
 You don’t have to buy a Google Pixel phone or a PlayStation to access the service.
 You can launch your Shadow instance on Windows, macOS, Linux, Android, iOS, tvOS and Android TV.